HashNuke/github-create/README.md

 Options
 --------

-`-c, --c NAME`              specifying the name of the repo to create
+`-c NAME, --create NAME`              specifying the name of the repo to create

 `-p, --private`             create private repo

 `--clear`                   clear github username, stored in $HOME/.github-create

-`-r, --remote NAME`         set the origin name.
+`-r NAME, --remote NAME`         set the origin name.
 If not specified origin or github is used

 `-h, --help`                displays help message